julzaza/wildwitchherbs/_posts/2025-07-03-witchs-garden-plants-of-power.md

 - In **West African Vodun**, spirits of the land are greeted with offerings before breaking soil.
 - In **Nordic folk custom**, a coin or grain was offered to the land wight when planting fruit trees.

+Many of these practices are preserved in ethnographic agricultural records and oral folk calendars.

 You don’t need to copy rituals, but know where they come from — and respect their depth.
 Your own practice will come if you start from truth, not trend.

 ---